-Recycle batteries, small electronics, eyeglasses, ink cartridges, wine corks, pens and glue sticks, CD cases and more – check out our labelled drawers in the church lobby!
+Recycle batteries, small electronics, eyeglasses, ink cartridges, wine corks, pens and glue sticks, CD cases and more – check out our labeled drawers in the church lobby!

 Tend the native flowering gardens on St. David’s campus.
 The Garden Guild meets the third Saturday of each month, 8:30-10:30.
 For more information contact John Touchet.

 Maintain new beehives at an orchard in Kyle.
 To learn about upcoming, periodic workdays contact Bob Davis.